-The rise of the internet and the power of the mighty Amazon has extended its influence even to the glass business.
+With the rise of the internet, the power of Amazon has extended its influence even to the glass business.
 Although we firmly believe in supporting local companies, economics will eventually trump loyalty and certain types of glass are very attractively priced online.

 Example of an imported glass tabletop that will save you big bucks ordered through Amazon.

 If your conscience allows you to purchase from China, you will pay about 1/2 the price of a custom US-made top.
 But remember, the top will be 44″ diameter not a custom size like 43 13/16″ Furthermore delivery will be “curbside” and you’ll need to round up strong teenagers to schlep it into the house.

 Can a Glass Company Save Me Money by Cutting My Own Glass?

 Customers often wonder if they can save money by having a glass company cut down their own glass.
 A friendly retailer will occasionally do this either as a favor or in the spirit of recycling (if they are interested in saving the planet).
 However, most glass companies do not enjoy this job, partly because they make no profit on the glass and a number of things can go wrong.
 These are some of the issues to be aware of: